shra012/code-20210609-shravankumar/README.md

 docker run --name simple-vitals-calculator -p 8080:8080 -d shra012/simple-vitals-calculator:latest
 ```

+### CI Pipeline
+This application is built with github actions and published to docker hub as a image.
+CI has a two individual jobs "test" and "docker".

+- Test work flow runs npm tests on the current commit.
+- Docker work flow builds and publishes the docker image to docker hub under the tag shra012/simple-vitals-calculator:latest.

 ### Observations

 - Data set file path is hard coded in the `app.js` which makes test use the actual data set.